Donar (basketball): Logos

-The Donar logo introduced in 2014 features eagles, inspired by the coat of arms of the city of Groningen.
+After using several different sponsorship logos, Donar announced its current logo in 2014, and features a two-headed eagle, which can also be found on the coat of arms of the city of Groningen.
+In 2022, the foundation year was added to the logo.

 Uniforms

 Traditionally, Donar has played in white jerseys at home and in (navy) blue jerseys in away games.

 Arenas

 The MartiniPlaza is the current home arena of Donar, since 2001.
 The arena is owned by the municipality Groningen which has a cooperation agreement with the club.

-Because of unavailability in 2017 for their European games, Donar played one game in Leek (against ESSM Le Portel) and one game in Leeuwarden (against Estudiantes).
+Because of unavailability in 2017 for their European games in the, Donar played one FIBA Europe Cup game in Leek (against ESSM Le Portel) and one Basketball Champions League qualifying game in Leeuwarden (against Estudiantes).

 The MartiniPlaza has a stand named after the club's legendary players Jason Dourisseau (since 2014) as well as after Thomas Koenis (since 2022).